RandomGamingDev/BasicPixyText/README.md

 To use it you can simply include https://cdn.jsdelivr.net/gh/RandomGamingDev/Pixyp5js/pixy.js (This is the Pixy library that BasicPixyTextp5js relies on) and https://cdn.jsdelivr.net/gh/RandomGamingDev/BasicPixyTextp5js/basicpixytext.js in your HTML file!
 If you want to you can also just download the file and include it in your HTML file that way.

+To include the default font simply do the same thing with https://cdn.jsdelivr.net/gh/RandomGamingDev/BasicPixyTextp5js/default-font.js.